docarray/docarray/docs/advanced/document-store/index.md

 da = DocumentArray(storage='annlite', config={'n_dim': 2, 'list_like': False})
 ```

-When `list_like` is disabled, list-like operations will not be allowed and raise errors:
+When `list_like` is disabled, list-like operations are not allowed and raise errors:

 ```python
 from docarray import DocumentArray, Document